DukeAtreides/seekonkucc_CommunionClass/README.md

 The directory structure is divided by the Liturgical Season.
 Each lesson can be modular.
 This makes sense because Lent is variable.
-If we structured all the lessons into the calendar year, we'd have to write a book from the ground up every year.
+If we structured all the lessons into the calendar year, we'd have to write a book from the ground up every year to dance around Lent.
+The other reason is that when this circuulum was made, we only had the spring semester.
+In future years, we might want to move things around.
+Having a modular lesson plan system makes a lot of sense to achieve that goal.

+# Ok so how does that work?
-Instead, each year, all we need to do is create one top level schedule that links to the lessons.
+Each year, all we need to do is create one top level schedule that links to the lessons.

+Refer to the `md` file that refers to the year.
+Eg: `2026_LessonPlan.md`

 ---